KM-Zubair/Customer_Support_System/Moderation-Classification-Checkout-Evaluation/README.md

-Here’s the complete `README.md` file in markdown format, with all the necessary sections:

 # Customer Support System with OpenAI ChatGPT API

 This project implements a Customer Support System that leverages OpenAI's ChatGPT API to moderate input, classify service requests, and answer customer questions using **Chain of Thought Reasoning**.
 The project is built using Python (Flask) for the backend and uses HTML/CSS for the frontend interface.